Flower Network Communication¶

 Deployed Flower systems have at least two types of network connections:

-CLI to SuperLink (Exec API): The
+CLI to SuperLink (Control API): The

-mode is supported for local testing.SuperNode to SuperLink (Fleet API): In Flower terminology, a Flower federation is a set of SuperNodes connected to the same SuperLink.
+flwrCLI command, typically run on the users workstation, is used to interface with a deployed Flower federation consisting of SuperLink and SuperNodes.
+From a networking perspective, theflwrCLI acts as a gRPC client and the SuperLink acts as a gRPC server.
+TheflwrCLI is the only way for a user (AI researchers, data scientist) to interface with a deployed Flower federation.
+They cannot, for example, interface directly with SuperNodes connected to the SuperLink.
+TheflwrCLI to SuperLink connection should always use TLS, butinsecuremode is supported for local testing.SuperNode to SuperLink (Fleet API): In Flower terminology, a Flower federation is a set of SuperNodes connected to the same SuperLink.
 From a networking perspective, each SuperNode acts as a gRPC client and the SuperLink acts as a gRPC server.
 This means that, when deploying a SuperNode, only outgoing connections are necessary to connect to the SuperLink.
 Only the SuperNodes can initiate such requests and they do not respond to incoming requests.
 The SuperNode to SuperLink connection should always use TLS (see Enable TLS connections to learn more), but

-mode is supported for local testing.
+insecuremode is supported for local testing.

 Optional Network Connections¶